bensobkowiak/VanML/BEAST_practical.md

 The data we will be using in this exercise are:

-- **TB_Cluster.fasta** – A FASTA alignment file of concatenated SNPs from 37 _M. tuberculosis_ samples collected between 2005 - 2014 in British Columbia.
+- **TB_cluster.fasta** – A FASTA alignment file of concatenated SNPs from 37 _M. tuberculosis_ samples collected between 2005 - 2014 in British Columbia.
 These isolates all share a MIRU-VNTR type, suggesting they may be linked by transmission.

-- **TB_Cluster.txt** – A text file with two columns, the name of the 37 _M. tuberculosis_ samples and their collection dates.
+- **TB_cluster.txt** – A text file with two columns, the name of the 37 _M. tuberculosis_ samples and their collection dates.

 <br>